I’m going to share with you three very specific ways that you can best use your hands when you’re talking on camera.

 Thanks so much for listening,

-I’ll see you on the next episode.
+I’ll see you on the next time.